 G7 – Knowledge and skills for integrated project management

-IP1 – Ability to design, build and operate industrial plants
+IP1 – Capacity for the design, construction and operation of industrial plants

-IP3 – Knowledge and skills for the calculation and design of structures
+IP3 – Knowledge and skills for structural calculation and design

-IP4 – Knowledge and skills to project and design electrical and fluid installations, lighting, air conditioning and ventilation, energy savings and efficiency, acoustics, communications, home automation and smart buildings and security installations
+IP4 – Knowledge and skills to design and project electrical and fluid installations, lighting, air conditioning and ventilation, energy savings and efficiency, acoustics, communications, home automation and smart buildings, and security installations.

-IP5 – Knowledge of methods and techniques of industrial transport and handling
+IP5 – Knowledge of industrial transport and handling methods and techniques

 IP6 – Knowledge and skills to perform verification and control of facilities, processes and products